SnapZoo-Bangkit-2023/CloudComputing/README.md

 SnapZoo consists of three components, Android, Cloud Computing, and Machine Learning.
 Basically, to integrate these, Cloud Computing acts as service to bridge communication between Android and Machine Learning.
 Here is a simple illustration on how our integration method works.
 ![Integration Method](https://github.com/SnapZoo-Bangkit-2023/SnapZoo-Documentation/blob/39e255479826d93f08ade5b1df1e31364df763cf/asset/integration.png)
 Integration method explanation:
-1. Android app send a network request using Retrofit library.
-This request has JWT token as Authorization header.
+1. The Android app allows users to capture a picture of an animal they encounter.
-2. Cloud Run acts as service to serve request from the app.
-It will verify the token first before proceed.
+2. The App Engine, which serves as a service, handles the requests from the app.
-3. After token is verified, Cloud Run services will access back-end app depending on the request.
-If it looking for user or wayang information, it will query to SQL database.
-If it looking for wayang image prediction, then it will post that image to ML model.
+3. Depending on the request, the App Engine services access the REST API.
+If the request is for animal description information, it queries the pre-existing JSON data in the App Engine.
+If the request is for animal image prediction, the image is sent to the ML model.
-4. After back-end app finished processing, Cloud Run services will return the result as JSON literals to the Android app.
+4. Once the REST API has finished processing, the App Engine services return the results as JSON literals to the Android app.
+This includes the prediction result and the animal description.
-5. Android app will process the JSON literals and show relevant information to the user.
+5. The Android app processes the received JSON literals and displays the relevant information to the user.

 ## Estimate Google Cloud Platform Pricing
 ![GCP Pricing](https://github.com/SnapZoo-Bangkit-2023/SnapZoo-Documentation)